farbodtaymouri/Books-Papers/Leadership/ES_Software_Architecture/notes.md

   * Does the project requires specific software packages?
 *  __One way to increase the feasibility of the project to minimize the number of new things__ (services, technologies) you are injecting into the organization or to sequence thechanges in a stable manner.
 Note that, bringin in new things is fun, but trying to get them operationalized is nearly always a challenge.
 *  Note that as an architect whenever you make any decision, __assess the risk__ and the __impact__ of that decision by asking the following questions (e.g., via KDD):
    * What are the operational implication of this decision?
    * Does it enable the project the meet it's delivery faster?
    * Will the quality of the project affected?
    * What are the maintenace cost of implication of this decision?
    * What are the development cost of this decision?
+* Note that the number of risks associated with a project might be high.
+However, focus on the risks that has high chance of happening -such as a new technology failing to deliver, a dependent project failing to deliver.
+As an architect you should have the ability to plan on how to address them and which alternatives must be considred if and when they happen.
+* Another way to manage the risk when you need to make a decision about the feasibility of a particualt architectural approach (i.e., using AI search in the chatbot). __Take time to do a time-bounded architectural spike (PoC)__.Also consider the following guidlines:
+  * Place time-boundary on investigation
+  * Understand the key elements that require investigation
+  * Avoid the spike to turn into the real solution
+  * Document the results
+  * Get the right resources
+ ## Communication
+ * The thid key area of pragmatic architecture is comminication.
+The architect must have a __clear, consistent, and continuous__ communication.
+Note that, any communication gap will be filled by others so __stay on top of the comminication process ecven if you are extraordineray busy__.
+ * Note that, when a software is built only a limited variability and flexibility can be realized.
+Take time to document decisions along the way.
+Ensure that the decision log is properly distributed so that there is no surprise.
+ * Whenever you present alternatives as part of making decision, your ability to clearly articulate the avilable options and which one you recommend will produce a great starting point for a conversation.
+Don't be afraid of the solution you recommend and show you have a detaild analysis about that decision. __If the don't accepted your recommended solution, owns the one they recommend but make sure the decision makers understand the consequence of that decision (delay, cost, tech debt, etc.)__